aquasecurity/harbor-scanner-aqua/README.md

 ## Troubleshooting

-### Error: failed getting image manifest: 412 Precondition Failed
+### Error: Failed getting image manifest: 412 Precondition Failed

 Currently, there's a limitation of `scannercli` in Aqua CSP versions < **4.6.20181 (4.6 update 16)** which do not accept Harbor robot account credentials passed by a Harbor scan job to the adapter service.
 This effectively means that the Aqua CSP scanner is